-A Triumph designed and transformed by Tamarit Motorcycles.
+A custom motorcycle with Triumph Bonneville T100 engine, designed and transformed by Tamarit Motorcycles.

 One of the sentences about our exclusive projects and that probably you would hear around here more often is: Every motorcycle ends up bringing another one.
 The bike which brought the stunning Speedster is no other but the beautiful BELHARRA.
 Just as it was told during the Belharra project story, during last year spring two french gentlemen came to our offices, interested in our job and the projects we were working currently in.
 We really enjoyed that morning with Christophe and Gerard, talking and telling stories about our days of the past, always related to motorcycles.